msoos/cryptominisat/README.markdown

 ```

-You can then use it as:
+You can then use it in incremental mode as:

 ```
 >>> from pycryptosat import Solver